lewybagz/api-manager/docs/public/security-overview.md

 ## Data handling & storage

 - Your master password never leaves your device.
-- Ciphertexts and metadata are stored in Firestore.
+- Credentials ciphertext and metadata are stored in Firestore.
+- Encrypted files are stored in Firebase Storage; file metadata (incl.
+IV and status) is stored in Firestore.
 - Firestore security rules restrict access to your data.
 - Stripe billing metadata is stored to determine subscription status.

+## Abuse prevention

+- Authentication and sensitive operations are rate‑limited.

 ## Known limitations